Chapter 16 : If My Eyes are Sad

-She told him that he had the saddest eyes she’d ever seen and here he was… giving her the most heart-wrenching of reasons!
+Hermione had confessed that he had the saddest eyes she’d ever seen and here he was giving her the most heart-wrenching of reasons!

 “If my hands tremble, it is because they cannot touch what they want to hold.”

-His words were incredible.
 She recalled him taking hold of her wrists while in the Astronomy Tower.
-She felt his hands shake for a second, but she thought it was because of the cold.
-But that was not the reason at all!
+She felt his hands shake for a second.
+She thought it was because of the cold, but that was not the reason at all!

 “If my heart aches, it is because it is not permitted to love the forbidden.”

 She had to close her eyes as more tears fell.
 She was afraid to read on, worried of what he might say next.
-But she had to keep reading.
-There was only one line remaining.
+But there was only one line remaining.

-What more could he possibly say that could have her heart breaking even more than it already had?
+What more could he possibly say that could have her heart sinking even more than it already had?
 She wondered as she opened her eyes to read his final words.

 “What good is Hope when there is no remedy for any of it?”

 Hope?
 They spoke of hope in the Astronomy Tower.
-His final words were a question about hope.
 It was a question that would have no answer.

 And 'remedy'?
 Interesting choice of words; implying a sickness... the sickness of society's prejudice, she thought.

-His words were precious and golden and read like a whisper to her soul.
+Three times, she read his precious words that read like a whisper to her soul.

 His secret feelings concerning her had been explained in such a way that had her heart melting with sympathy and compassion for him… and love.

-She knew now that of all the things that she had already felt for him, combined with their stolen time together and in their in-depth chats about life and death and things that really mattered to both of them… that it would be this night that she truly had fallen in love with Draco Malfoy; someone who could never be hers.
+She knew now that of all the things that she had already felt for him, combined with their stolen time together and in their in-depth chats about life and death and things that really mattered to them both, that it would be this night when she truly had fallen in love with Draco Malfoy; someone who could never be hers.

 If she had any doubt about the strength of her feelings before, there was none now.

 She swallowed hard, wiped away the wetness on her cheeks, and leaned on harsh reality to compose herself.

-“You’re right.
-Love is a curse.”
-She said aloud, as if he were still there with her.
+“You are right.
+Love is a curse,” she voiced aloud, as if he was still there with her.

-“No.” She pleaded, as she knew what it was doing.
+“No,” she pleaded, knowing what has happening.
 It got away from her.
-“No.” She said as it burst into flames and disintegrated in front of her eyes, all evidence of his true feelings for her… destroyed.
+“No.” His parchment burst into flames and disintegrated in front of her eyes, all evidence of his true feelings for her utterly destroyed.

 It was by all accounts, a poetic Dark Valentine.
 One that spoke of love… forbidden.

 Hermione felt emotionally drained at that moment.
-Having no desire to leave just yet, she slouched back and with her eyes closed, she tilted her head back to rest it on the back of the couch.
+Having no desire to leave just yet, she slouched back and with her eyes closed, tilted her head to rest it on the back of the couch.